dart-backend/angel/packages/cache/README.md

 ```

 ## `ResponseCache`

-A flexible response cache for Angel.
+A flexible response cache for Angel3.

-Use this to improve real and perceived response of Web applications,
-as well as to memoize expensive responses.
+Use this to improve real and perceived response of Web applications, as well as to memoize expensive responses.

-Supports the `If-Modified-Since` header, as well as storing the contents of
-response buffers in memory.
+Supports the `If-Modified-Since` header, as well as storing the contents of response buffers in memory.

 To initialize a simple cache: